UPDATE - Public Health Specialty Training Curriculum

 - Public Health Wales

 Curriculum Review Process

-The CRSG has outlined the scope and draft timetable for conducting the curriculum review.
-The FPH Curriculum and Assessment Committee has been tasked as the working group for the duration of review and it will be responsible for the micro activities of the review, including managing the consultation process.
-For the sake of clarity, the Curriculum and Assessment Committee will be referred to as the Curriculum Review Working Group (CRWG) for the duration of the review.
+The CRSG outlined the scope and draft timetable for conducting the curriculum review.
+The FPH Curriculum and Assessment Committee was tasked as the working group for the duration of review and was responsible for the micro activities of the review, including managing the consultation process.
+For the sake of clarity, the Curriculum and Assessment Committee was referred to as the Curriculum Review Working Group (CRWG) for the duration of the review.